AMSA-2425/Laboratoris/src/Mount.md

 - nodev.
 Do not interpret character or block special devices on the file system.

 - diratime.
 Update   directory   inode  access  times  on  this filesystem.
 		This is the default.

 - nodiratime.
 Do not update directory inode access times on  this filesystem.

 - dirsync.
 All  directory updates within the filesystem should be done synchronously.
-This affects the  following system  calls: creat, link, unlink, symlink, mkdir, rmdir, mknod and rename.

 - exec.
 Permit execution of binaries.

 - noexec.
 Do not allow direct execution of  any  binaries  on the  mounted  filesystem.

 - group.
-Allow an ordinary (i.e., non-root)  user  to  mount the  filesystem  if  one  of his groups matches the group of  the  device.
+Allow an ordinary (i.e., non-root)  user  to  mount the  filesystem  if  one
+		of his groups matches the owner group of  the  device.

 - encryption.
 Specifies  an encryption algorithm to use.